Updates on cases, laws, and other topics of interest to local governments

 Senate Bill 4062: Statewide Impact Fee Calculation

 SB 4062 proposes a plan to implement statewide municipal impact fee calculations.
 The Bill, if approved, would authorize and direct the Illinois Department of Commerce and Economic Opportunity (IDCEO) to issue mandatory statewide formulas, multipliers, and other tools for calculating and imposing impact fees at the local level.
-The Bill sets forth several deadlines for compliance with its provisions, including an overall 30-month timeframe for municipalities to being calculating impact fees in accordance with the formulas and guidance materials to be published by the IDCEO.
+The Bill sets forth several deadlines for compliance with its provisions, including an overall 30-month timeframe for municipalities to begin calculating impact fees in accordance with the formulas and guidance materials to be published by the IDCEO.

 Senate Bill 4063: Third-Party Plan Review